What really is 'Chhatra Janata'?

 Naveeda Khan

 An early indication that students were not pleased with this behaviour was that a group of them stood in front of her house, urging those taking off with the ex-PM’s household goods to return their loot.
 A young woman interviewed said she had been there all day reclaiming the objects.
 Indeed, there was a large stack of things behind her.
-She said it’s clear from looking at some of these things that they are personal.
-It’s not right to simply take them.
-That very same day, August 5, General Waker, in a press briefing, said he had called on members of each political party and respected others to create an advisory government.
+She said it’s clear from looking at some of these things that they are personal: It’s not right to simply take them.

 Once the advisory government was established and publicised, in different interviews, members said, "We are bound to realise the will of the chhatra janata[literally ‘student people’].”
 This is an interesting phrase, as it can both mean the specific and bound constituency made up of students and can also be taken to imply an isomorphism between students and the people, students as the people or students for the people.
 In her 2021 Economic and Political Weekly article “Dhaka 1969”, in referring to the earlier moment in Bangladesh’s history, anthropologist Nusrat Sabina Chowdhury also remarks on this curious formulation.
 However, she treats the phrase as referring to two distinct entities, “students” and “people”, without implying any specific relation between them.
 But what if we were to speculate, what are students “as” or “for” the people?

-In this instalment of my reflections on the summer of 2024 in Bangladesh, I explore this figure of the “student people” and what political acts may come under this category.
-I am calling it “a politics of practice”: we are seeing a politics of small acts, practical responses, maybe mere interruptions, but insofar as they break from the familiar, or rather play with the familiar in surprising ways, they have the potential for producing major consequences.
+In this fourth instalment of my reflections on the summer of 2024 in Bangladesh, I explore this figure of the “student people” and what political acts may come under this category.
+I am calling it a “politics of practice,” in which small acts and practical responses maybe mere interruptions, but insofar as they break from the familiar, or rather play with the familiar in surprising ways, they have the potential for producing major consequences.
 I know that it has been several weeks since August 5 or July 36 as some have called it, and that many good and bad events are playing out on the national scene, which call for our most urgent attention.
 Yet, I maintain that we must delve into the cultural production of this movement from which we are to build an outline of such a politics of practice.

-In what follows, I first parse the figure of the “student people” and then study a few of their key artefacts from the realms of posters, videos, photographs, cartoons, memes and graffiti that has come out of this movement.
+In what follows, I first parse the figure of the “student people” and then study a few of their key artefacts from the reems of posters, videos, photographs, cartoons, memes and graffiti that has come out of this movement.
 It is my contention that the inter-citational nature of these artefacts of student expression of frustration, the way in which they call to one another, may provide us an angle of entry into how seemingly small gestures have interruptive capacities.
 Of course, we know that social media is well able to both amplify and broadcast widely for better or for worse.
 Here, I am less remarking on this double-edged nature of social media and more on media artefacts as part of a politics of practice.

 Student people vs student politics

 Student leaders in their diversity are everywhere in the novel, from the nationalists who wish a country to be run by its own people, free to make their own mistakes, to the communists who wish a country to be restructured so as not to reproduce previous wrongs.
-Also noteworthy is the solidarity between students and rickshaw-pullers in the novel, which was also observed in the 2024 movement, in which the pullers were seen standing on their rickshaws to salute the students and risking their lives to transport wounded people and dead bodies from sites of confrontation.
+Also noteworthy is the solidarity between students and rickshaw-pullers in the novel, which was also observed in the 2024 movement, in which the pullers were seen standing on their rickshaws to salute the students and risking their lives to transport wounded people and dead bodies from sites of confrontation(Image 1).

 That students mean something, if not exactly leadership—as there are others including politicians, union organisers and local businessmen vying for that role within the novel—that they provide moral authority, direction and coaxing is borne out by Haddi Khijir, the erstwhile rickshaw-puller who is one of the novel’s protagonists.
 Khijir has enough revolutionary fervour to excite and organise a phalanx of rickshaw-pullers, but still dotes on individual students, such as Anwar, and looks out for those he calls “Payjama-Panjabi-Muffler” (referring to students on account of the generic and homespun nature of their clothes) in the crowd to take their lead in the procession.

-By this, they mean the student bodies organised along party lines, such as Bangladesh Chhatra League (BCL), Awami League’s equivalent within university campuses and halls, Jatiyatabadi Chhatra Dal (JCD) of the Bangladesh Nationalist Party, and Islami Chhatra Shibir of the Jamaat-e-Islami.
-These “party students,” many of whom are past the age of being students, are entrenched within campuses and halls, and serve as the conduit for the actions and violence occurring at the national stage.
-Students and faculties who sought to clear the halls of “student politics” right after the fall of the AL government amassed an impressive arsenal of firearms, dangerous chemicals, and so on from the belongings of such “students”.
+This modality of being alongside the people, apparent also in the acts of students taking up arms against the Pakistan army in 1971, later streaming into the countryside to offer food and support during famines and floods, is quite distinct from what is called “student politics” in the context of Bangladesh and which the present-day students at the helm of the mass movement now wish to have purged from their institutions.
+By this they mean the student bodies organised along party lines, such as, the Bangladesh Chhatra League (BCL), Awami League’s equivalent within university campuses and halls, Jatiyatabadi Chhatra Dal (JCD) that of the Bangladesh Nationalist Party, and Islami Chhatra Shibir of the Jamaat-e-Islami party.
+These “students,” many of whom are past the age of being students, are entrenched within campuses and halls, and serve as the conduit for the actions and violence occurring at the national stage.
+Students and faculty who sought to clear out the halls of “student politics” right after the fall of the AL government amassed an impressive arsenal of handguns, machine guns, grenades, dangerous chemicals, and so on from the belongings of such “students.”
 Among the asks of students of the advisory government, which includes constitutional reform to “interrupt” dynastic rule and prevent one-party rule, is to get student politics out of their educational institutions.

 Students as/for people are also distinct from the global youth movements of recent years.
-I’ll speak briefly of the two that I have followed.
+I speak briefly of the two that I have followed.
 Youths have organised extensively around the climate issue at all scales of the problem.
 In a 2021 paper on youth politics, Faisal Devji points out that the young participating in such organising speak as those who must remind adults of their responsibility to the young and the yet unborn.
 In other words, they don’t claim adulthood or a fully constituted selfhood but as partial ones needing adults to do their bit for the future.
 The most recent and compelling youth organising has been around the issue of Gaza and urging the US to prevent genocide.
 Here, in an interesting difference from the youth-led climate movement, the most common reference is to the past and the need to retell the story of Israel’s foundation as that of settler colonialism.

 In contrast to these acts of youth organising, the students in Bangladesh do not see themselves as youth as such.
 They see themselves as fully constituted adults, bearing responsibilities for others, such as younger siblings or ailing parents, even the people of the country, while trying to get an education to make something of themselves.
 Maybe the difference between students as/for people and global youth politics is that the students of Bangladesh are largely preoccupied with the present, with making it liveable, starting with making it breathable.
 As the young student leader Shima Akhter relayed in an August 14 conversation with her on the events of Bangladesh, “We were feeling suffocated; we couldn’t do anything without being violently shut down.” and “You realise our generation has never voted although there have been no fewer than three elections during our lifetimes?
 We had to do something, anything, even if it meant our own deaths.”
 The resonance with the “I can’t breathe” slogan of racial justice in the United States is likely unselfconscious, as the Black Lives Matter Movement has not had traction among Bangladeshi students as the issue of Palestine.
-Furthermore, “dom bondho hoye jacchhe” and “nishyash nite parchhi na” have a long provenance in Bengal.
+Furthermore, dom bondho hoye jacchhe and nishyash nite parchhi na have a long provenance in Bengal.
 But what these articulations suggest is the extent to which a structure of feeling, that of suffocation, has acquired universal salience as a mode of critique of our contemporary condition.

 Politics of practice